(one synonym is Euclidia nebuligera Butler, 1886)

 This caterpillar has some of its prolegs missing, and moves in a looper fashion.
-It can have many colours varying from ream through brown to black, and might or might not have stripes.
-It is a pest on :
+It can have many colours varying from cream through brown to black, and might or might not have stripes.
+It is inclined to drop to the ground when disturbed.
+The caterpillar is a pest on :

 The adult moth is brown, mottled with sinuous markings.
 The wingspan is about 3 cms.